neumantm/reqdoc/README.md

 This PrioritySource then contains a button to apply all priorities to the requirements.
 Attention: This will overwrite the priorities present in these requirements.

+### Further Processing

+For further processing of the markdown files see [this gist](https://gist.github.com/neumantm/37ef76fe3f542103314aee3aec4612d4).

 ## Development

 To work on this project please use the provided gradle wrapper.